UbhiTS/ad-alexatalkingclock/README.md

 ## Thank you for your time! (get it ;)
 Ever since I've set this up in my home, it's become an indispensable part of our lives.
 It's amazing to see how a simple reminder of the current time can make people efficient :), I hope this app helps someone else as it has helped me and my family.

+# License
+[Apache-2.0](LICENSE).
+By providing a contribution, you agree the contribution is licensed under Apache-2.0.
+This is required for Home Assistant contributions.